7 Tips for Effective Employee Goal-Setting to Boost Engagement and Productivity

-One of a manager’s key responsibilities is encouraging the growth of his or her employees.
-By setting measurable and attainable goals, the manager not only guides improvement in employee performance, but can actively help strengthen the business and enhance its reputation as an employer of choice.
+Employee goal-setting is a key responsibility for any manager.
+By setting measurable and attainable goals, a supervisor not only guides improvement in employee performance, but also can actively help strengthen the business and enhance its reputation as an employer of choice.

-- Helping employees focus more closely on the company's short-term and long-range success
+- A focus on the company's short-term and future success

-- Establishing guidelines and criteria for a successful employee performance review and/or company bonus program
+- Guidelines and criteria for a successful employee performance review and/or company bonus program

-Here are seven tips for setting employee goals that can help make these benefits a reality:
+Here are some considerations for employee goal-setting that can help make these benefits a reality:

 Each employee's goals should be tied to the company's overall growth strategy in order to be effective.
 When employees understand how their individual role and responsibilities contribute to organizational growth, they're often more focused and motivated to achieve goals that result in success for both the business and themselves.
 Consistently communicating strategic business goals (and regularly emphasizing the company mission) can help to keep employees engaged in the work they do.

 Asking an employee to "do a better job" doesn't constitute an effective goal.
-Every goal should be set within the SMART framework:
+As Paychex HR consultant Michelle M. White notes, every goal should be set within the SMART framework:

 Goal-setting sometimes fails when the objective is too ambitious or simply unattainable, given the employee's skill set and available resources.
 Burdening an employee with an unattainable goal can lead to frustration with the process and a resulting lack of motivation for further improvement.

-It's critically important to recognize employees who set goals and then achieve (or exceed) them.
-Not only does such a reward (a bonus, certificate, public acknowledgment at a staff meeting, etc.) honor that employee's efforts, it demonstrates clearly to his or her co-workers that the company values this type of commitment and hard work — thus providing further initiative from the rest of the workforce.
+It's critical to recognize employees who set goals and then achieve or exceed them.
+Not only does such a recognition (reward, bonus, certificate, or public acknowledgment at a staff meeting) honor that employee's efforts, but it also demonstrates clearly to other employees that the company values this type of commitment and hard work.
+It provides further incentive for the rest of the workforce.
 When such hard work goes unnoticed, employees can justifiably feel there's no point in working so hard and may begin looking for a new job elsewhere.

 Not every employee will successfully attain their goals, regardless of how hard they try.
 Ideally, their manager is periodically assessing progress and stepping in to provide assistance where needed.
-In any case, when the agreed-upon deadline arrives and goals haven't been met, there should be an in-depth discussion about what went wrong, combined with encouragement to try again and/or rework the stated objectives.
+In a situation where the agreed-upon deadline arrives and goals haven't been met, there should be an in-depth discussion about what went wrong, combined with encouragement to try again and address or rework the stated objectives.